apache/flink-training/rides-and-fares/README.md

 ### Expected Output

-The result of this exercise is a data stream of `Tuple2<TaxiRide, TaxiFare>` records, one for each distinct `rideId`.
+The result of this exercise is a data stream of `RideAndFare` records, one for each distinct `rideId`.
 The exercise is setup to ignore the END events, and you should join the event for the START of each ride with its corresponding fare event.

+Once you have both the ride and fare that belong together, you can create the desired object for the output stream by using

+`new RideAndFare(ride, fare)`

-The resulting stream is printed to standard out.
+The stream will be printed to standard out.

 ## Getting Started